Police Catch Suspected Serial Killer Of Barcelona Homeless - UrduPoint

 Police Catch Suspected Serial Killer Of Barcelona Homeless

-A man suspected of battering to death at least three homeless people in Barcelona during the strict coronavirus lockdown was arrested Tuesday, police said
+A 35-year-old Brazilian man suspected of battering to death at least three homeless people in Barcelona during Spain's strict coronavirus lockdown was arrested on Tuesday, police said

-Barcelona, (APP - UrduPoint / Pakistan Point News - 28th Apr, 2020 ) :A man suspected of battering to death at least three homeless people in Barcelona during the strict coronavirus lockdown was arrested Tuesday, police said .
+Barcelona, (APP - UrduPoint / Pakistan Point News - 28th Apr, 2020 ) :A 35-year-old Brazilian man suspected of battering to death at least three homeless people in Barcelona during Spain's strict coronavirus lockdown was arrested on Tuesday, police said .

 He was detained in Sant Cugat del Valles on the outskirts of the Mediterranean coastal city, just hours after a homeless person was found murdered in the centre, Catalonia's regional police force, the Mossos d'Esquadra, said in a statement.